 By doing this, you can be sure that there are no bugs or errors in the final software.
 Additionally, a quality assurance specialist can help you save money by catching errors early on in the development process, when they are easier to fix.

 However, you should make use of automated testing as well.
 The right combination of manual and automated testing is best for your budget, as it can help you detect and fix most bugs before they become bigger issues.

 It might seem counterintuitive to hire more people when you’re trying to reduce the costs associated with developing software.
 Yet, a QA engineer is money well invested, even if you don’t see it at first.
 That’s because the proper QA process will decrease your time to market while elevating the quality of your product.
 This is definitely good news for business, as you won’t frustrate your customers with a less-than-stellar product.

 Outsource part of the development process

-As I mentioned before, you can always use outsourcing services to take care of part or the entirety of a particular project.
+As I mentioned before, you can always use outsourcing software development services to take care of part or the entirety of a particular project.
 The latter is the best option if you don’t have an in-house development team, while the second can come in handy in many situations, including: